Diseased-Ghost/LOL-ransom/README.md

 *
 * python main.py
 *

-# this is a ransome ware that is not tested, i dont realy even know if this works
-I AM NOT RESPONSIBLE FOR DAMAGE
+# I AM NOT RESPONSIBLE FOR DAMAGE